hpi-schul-cloud/schulcloud-mobile-android/CONTRIBUTING.md

 We have documented the underlaying architecture of our app in the [architecture] file.
 It also contains code snippets for common features, such as embedding a `SwipeRefreshLayout` with only three lines of code or showing a progress dialog with just one line.

-When writing code, please also follow our [styleguide].
-Most of it is common sense or done by [Android Studio] automatically, but you should take a look at the sections highlighted at the top.
+When commiting, please use [conventional commits].
+This makes it much easier to get an overview of what you did.

 ## 4. Creating a pull request